nativesintech/nonprofit-governance/Natives_In_Tech_Bylaws.md

 **Section 13.
 Parliamentary Procedure**

-Any question concerning parliamentary procedure at meetings shall be determined by the President by reference to Robert's Rules of Order.
+Any question concerning parliamentary procedure shall be determined by the President by reference to the organization's [rules of order](Git_Rules_of_Order.md).

 **Section 14.
 Removal**